 In this paper, we view TCP as a very simple and natural online, non-clairvoyant and distributed scheduling algorithm.
 We show that (our simplified version of) TCP is competitive against an optimal offline scheduler, provided we limit the power of the adversary.

-Chiu et al. [CJ89] proved that if no jobs come in or leave, TCP converges quickly to EQUI with $(\frac{1+\beta}{2})B$ total bandwidth.
+Chiu et al [?] proved that if no jobs come in or leave, TCP converges quickly to EQUI with $(\frac{1+\beta}{2})B$ total bandwidth.
 In this paper, we extend their results and allow jobs to arrive and leave over time.
 Under these assumptions, TCP takes longer to converge to EQUI.
 For periods of time after the arrival or the completion of jobs, some jobs may not be given their fair share of the bandwidth.
 Therefore, the algorithm may no longer be competitive, especially if these starved jobs are short.

 Our results can be interpreted as follows.
-First, TCP is $\mathcal{O}(1)$ -competitive if the adversary is limited in the manner described before and all sessions are of a certain minimum length.
+First, TCP is $\mathcal{O}(1)$ -competitive if that the adversary is limited in the manner described before and all sessions are of a certain minimum length.
 In the presence of short sessions, the competitive ratio may not be a constant, in keeping with the intuition that EQUI (and of course OPT) may finish small jobs much faster than TCP.
-To our knowledge, this is the first result on the competitiveness of the TCP congestion control algorithm Another interesting aspect of our work is that we prove our results by comparing TCP to EQUI instead of the optimal algorithm.
-In our simplified model, EQUI captures precisely the notion of fairness used by TCP,4 and this allows us to prove fairness properties as a byproduct.
-It is worth pointing out that our fairness results are subsumed by similar results proved for multi-bottleneck networks in [KMT98, Kel01, JT01, Mas02].
+To our knowledge, this is the first result on the competitiveness of the TCP congestion control algorithm (we note that the results of Dooly et al [?] were for a different problem, even though it concerned TCP and involved competitive analysis).
+Another interesting aspect of our work is that we prove our results by comparing TCP to EQUI instead of the optimal algorithm.
+In our model, EQUI captures precisely the notion of fairness used by TCP,3 and this allows us to prove fairness properties as a byproduct.
+It is worth pointing out that our fairness results are subsumed by similar results proved for multi-bottleneck networks in [?, ?, ?, ?].